Working Tax Credit: Interaction with Child Tax Credit

-WTC and CTC were designed to be a seamless allowance that steadily reduces as family income rises.
+WTC and CTC were designed to be a seamless allowance that steadily reduced as family income rises.

-If they are claimed together, both combine to form the basic award.
-This combined award is subject to withdrawal from the point at which WTC entitlement would have been zero (called the First threshold for those entitled to Child Tax Credit only).
+If they were claimed together, both combined to form the basic award.
+This combined award was subject to withdrawal from the point at which WTC entitlement would have been zero (called the First threshold for those entitled to Child Tax Credit only).
 In 2009/10 this threshold was £16,040.